We’re hiring a Facility Operations Specialist. Applications due 12/26/2024.

-In the Gulf of Mexico, some harmful algal blooms are caused by the microscopic algae species Karenia brevis, commonly called red tide.
+In Florida and Texas, some harmful algal blooms are caused by the microscopic algae species Karenia brevis, commonly called red tide.
 Karenia brevis blooms can cause respiratory illness and eye irritation in humans.
 It can also kill marine life, and lead to shellfish closures.
 Blooms are often patchy, so impacts vary by beach and throughout the day.
-NCCOS monitors conditions daily and issues regular forecasts for red tide blooms in the Gulf of Mexico and East Coast of Florida.
-You can find the forecasts below, and up-to-date conditions here.
+NCCOS monitors conditions daily and issues regular forecasts for red tide blooms in Florida and Texas.
+On the rare occasion that blooms reach other areas, such as the Northern Gulf Coast states or Florida’s Atlantic coast, the forecast can be expanded to include affected regions.
+You can find the regional forecasts below.

 Florida - Current Conditions